ireneu/roadmap/README.md

 # Roadmap

-A simple interface for a team's or organization's tasks.
+A simple interface for a team's or organization's tasks (e.g. university association).

 **Demo:** https://ireneu.github.io/roadmap/

+No web server required.
+Roadmap can live on the local filesystem or in a shared folder (e.g. DropBox).

 ### Customization

-The title, description and team members for the roadmap live in `data/general.js`.
+The title, description and team members and tasks for the roadmap are in the `data.js` file.

-Tasks are defined in `data/tasks.js`.

 Updating and adding data should be fairly simple, but a text editor that lints javascript may help!